-As a cyber security paraprofessional, you’ll work closely with the security systems analyst and chief security officer within a company to detect and determine breaches in a company’s network and security systems.
-You’ll lead a team of security practitioners to develop, monitor and maintain cyber security policies, security procedures and operations for medium to large organisations.
+As a cyber security paraprofessional, you’ll work closely with the security team to detect and determine breaches in a company's network and security systems.
+You will be part of a team of security practitioners who will develop, monitor and maintain cyber security policies, security procedures and operations for medium to large organisations.

-A panel of Australian cyber security industry leaders developed our course.
+A panel of Australian cyber security industry leaders developed the course.
 The panel included cyber security specialists in the security, banking, information technology and telecommunications industries.